Biden on his own low approval ratings: ‘I think you’re going to see a lot change’

 (The Hill) — President Joe Biden on Monday, when asked about his low approval ratings and for a response to the notion that his polls were “terrible” said he foresees a change coming.

-“It’s a long way home, the fact is that we’ve been divided for so long, and it’s only recently that we have any kind of movement, and I think you’re going to see a lot change,” Biden told reporters in Lexington after he toured damage from deadly floods in eastern Kentucky.
+“It’s a long way home.
+The fact is that we’ve been divided for so long, and it’s only recently that we have any kind of movement, and I think you’re going to see a lot of change,” Biden told reporters in Lexington after he toured damage from deadly floods in eastern Kentucky.

 With the midterm elections exactly three months away, recent polling shows Biden’s approval ratings just shy of 40 percent, where it’s stubbornly stayed for the last several months.